VatsalG1211/Netflix-Clone/README.md

+My Project is Deployed on : http://13.60.179.53

-AWS has Reported my site due to clone phishing.Actually this site is only for learning and practice purpose.
+Actually this site is only for learning and practice purpose.

+(if my site is not available on http://13.60.179.53/ then it would be removed due to being reported as phishing clone.)

-so i removed my site from AWS EC2 but i have deployed video of my site on machine locally.
+If my site is not available on server then i have a video of my site deployed on machine locally.

 ---------------------------------------------------------------------------------------------------------------------------